HL7/fhir-shorthand/input/pagecontent/index.md

 ### FSH Line-by-Line Walkthrough

-In this section, we'll walk through a realistic example line by line.
+In this section, we will walk through a realistic example line by line.

 ```
 1   Alias: LNC = http://loinc.org